-Leather hides (rawhide) have to be sliced/split because a hide is generally too thick (between 6 - 10 mm) to be used in almost any type of manufacturing.
+Let's start with the hide, leather hides (rawhide) have to be sliced/split because a hide is generally too thick (between 6 - 10 mm) to be used in almost any type of manufacturing.
 They are usually sliced to get about 4-5 layers out of them.
 Here are the five different layers or types of leather with a brief description and their unique characteristics.

 Full Grain Leather

 The first layer that is sliced/split off the rawhide is called Full Grain leather.
 That is the highest quality grade of leather and the part that is the most durable since it actually had to protect the animal from all the elements.
-It is also the most expensive part of the hide, that is what we use to create your beautiful DiLoro leather wallets, leather pen holders and leather cases, leather watch cases, or your high-end leather briefcases and handbags, just to give you a few examples.
+It is also the most expensive part of the hide, that is what we use to create our beautiful DiLoro leather wallets, leather pen holders and leather pencil cases, leather watch cases, or your high-end leather backpacks, briefcases and handbags, just to give you a few examples.
 This is the type of leather that will develop a beautiful patina over time and will only become more beautiful with age.
 However, this part of the leather will also show 'imperfections' such as healed scars, insect bites, wrinkles, veining, etc. all of which are natural characteristics of Full Grain Leather, and that's exactly what gives it that unique, one-of-a-kind look.

 Top Grain Leather